maxiparis/cs260-gatekeeper/doc/notes.md

 }
 ```

-# Class selector
+# className selector

-The next selector we will use is the class selector.
-Remember that any element can have zero or more classifications applied to it.
-For example, our document has a class of `introduction` applied to the first paragraph, and a class of `summary` applied to the final paragraph of each section.
-If we want to bold the summary paragraphs we would supply the class name summary prefixed with a period (`.summary`).
+The next selector we will use is the className selector.
+Remember that any element can have zero or more classNameifications applied to it.
+For example, our document has a className of `introduction` applied to the first paragraph, and a className of `summary` applied to the final paragraph of each section.
+If we want to bold the summary paragraphs we would supply the className name summary prefixed with a period (`.summary`).

 ``` css
 .summary {